eijiuchiyama/treina-rede/README.md

 trata_dados.py reads the HC_EXAMES_1.csv and HC_PACIENTES_1.csv files, treats its data, join them in a single file and saves it in the file tabela_tratada.csv with the correct values to be used for the neural network.

+The files HC_EXAMES_1.csv and HC_PACIENTES.csv couldn't be pushed to this repository due to their large size.
+They can be, however, downloaded from https://repositoriodatasharingfapesp.uspdigital.usp.br/handle/item/100

 ### NN (neural network) directory

 treina_rede_neural.py trains a neural network using the tabela_tratada.csv file, that has already been treated.
 Once executed, it creates the modelo_igg.pth file, that saves the neural network model.